MarkKoz/ReactBot/README.md

 # Discord Reaction Bot
 ### Description
-Listens for messages on a specified channel and reacts to each one with a specified emoji.
+Listens for messages on a specified channel and reacts to each one with specified emojis.
 Both Unicode and custom emojis are supported.
 Due to the emoji package's shortcomings, not all of Discord's Unicode emoji aliases are supported; it is recommended to use the full name.